SJ Rc: Exports

-Engines based on the Rc design were sold to other countries.
-The Austrian Federal Railways bought 10 Rc2 with extra brakes for the alpine conditions, ÖBB Class 1043.
+Engines based on the Rc design were sold to other countries. ÖBB bought 10 Rc2 with extra brakes for the alpine conditions, ÖBB Class 1043.
 One of the locos was badly damaged in an accident but the remaining nine have been bought by the Swedish company Tågåkeriet i Bergslagen AB (TÅGAB), and returned to Sweden.
 A slightly altered Rc4 has been sold to Norwegian State Railways of Norway, known as El 16.
 The RAI 40-700 class (see Iranian Railways RC4) of eight engines were exported to Iran in the early eighties for use on the electrified stretches near the then-Soviet border; these were based on Rc4 but with Rm-type bogies, sand-proof air filters and no round windows on the side.
 In 1977, an Rc4 was tested in the United States for use with Amtrak's passenger trains, designated as X995.
 The Rc4 engine proved successful and would become the basis for the AEM-7.